 If getting married near a volcano is high on your list, then Kauai has all you need.
 Kauai is the oldest of the main islands and one of the less traveled.
 If you love the idea of a paradise with fewer crowds, you will want to consider your special exchanging of rings here.
 Kauai is tropical, wild and rugged.
 This makes it attractive to those who are seeking a true adventure wedding.
 It also has the most stable climate of the islands, with temps in the 75-85-degree range most of the year.

-If you didn’t know Dwayne “The Rock” Johnson married last year in August, with an early morning sunrise on…guess what Island?
+If you didn’t know Dwayne “The Rock” Johnson married recently, with an early morning sunrise on…guess what Island?
 You’ve guessed it.
 The Rock married on the Island of Kauai.
-Miles Teller and Keleigh Sperry also married last year, but they married on Maui.
+Miles Teller and Keleigh Sperry also married recently, but they married on Maui.

 From soaring rock bluffs, to tropical forests, to rich meadows, waterfalls, lagoons, and ponds, Na ‘Ania Kai Botanical Gardens is an astounding place to get married on what locals call “The North Shore.”
 This location is perfect for couples who want lush scenic backdrops, but also need amenities for guests for ease of accessibility.
 Even though it’s a popular wedding venue, it never feels contrived.
 It’s not even accessible to visitors without a reservation, so you genuinely feel like you are in your own private tropical paradise.